Modeling and Predictive Control for the Treatment of Hyperthyroidism: Introduction

-One of the most important diseases related to the pituitary-thyroid feedback loop is Graves' disease, in which autoimmune antibodies (more specifically thyrotropin receptor antibodies) overstimulate the production of thyroid hormones at the thyroid gland.
+One of the most important diseases related to the pituitary-thyroid feedback loop is Graves' disease, in which autoimmune antibodies (more specifically thyrotropin receptor antibodies) overstimulate the production of thyroid hormones.
 Consequently, the hormone concentrations of $T_3$ and $T_4$ increase and the concentration of $TSH$ declines - a condition called hyperthyroidism.
-Several options exist to treat hyperthyroidism: First, one can surgically remove (parts of) the thyroid gland, called thyroidectomy, which, on one side, leads almost always to hypothyroidism (denoting a lack of thyroid hormones) and, on the other side, goes along with the usual risks of a surgery.
-Second, one can destroy thyroid tissue with radioactive iodine, which, on the one hand, exposes patients to radioactive radiation and, on the other hand, also leads (in many cases) to hypothyroidism.
+Several options exist to treat hyperthyroidism: First, one can surgically remove (parts of) the thyroid gland, called thyroidectomy, which leads almost always to hypothyroidism (denoting a lack of thyroid hormones) and goes along with the usual risks of a surgery.
+Second, one can eliminate thyroid tissue with radioactive iodine, which, on the one hand, exposes patients to radioactive radiation and, on the other hand, also leads in many cases to hypothyroidism.
 Third, one can inhibit the (over-)production of thyroid hormones by antithyroid agents such as methimazole (MMI) (sometimes also referred to as thiamazole).
-This option is usually the first choice of physicians treating hyperthyroidism in Europe, since it does not go along with lifelong hypothyroidism as thyroidectomy and does not expose the body to radioactive radiation (\cite{Ross2016}).
+This option is usually the first choice of physicians treating hyperthyroidism in Europe, since it does not go along with lifelong hypothyroidism as thyroidectomy and does not expose the body to radioactive radiation \citep{Ross2016}.
 Therefore, a success of the approach based on antithyroid agents is crucial.
 However, finding accurate dosages for patients is challenging.
-There currently exist only guidelines for physicians how to determine the dosages, compare \cite{Ross2016,Lemmer2010}.
-This prescription typically goes along in a trial-and-error fashion, meaning that the physician prescribes an initial dosage and evaluates whether this dosage normalizes the hormone concentrations and reduces the symptoms.
+There currently exist only rough guidelines for physicians on how to determine the dosages, see Fig.~\ref{fig:guidelines}, which is based on the guidelines developed in \cite{Ross2016} (compare also a similar illustration in \cite{benninger2023hyperthyroidism}).
+For instance, consider as a special case a patient that has a free $T_4$ ($FT_4$) concentration\footnote{Free $T_4$ and free $T_3$ ($FT_3$) denote the hormone concentrations that are not bound to specific binding proteins.} of 54 pmol/l.
+In that case, the treating physician needs to choose a dosage between 10 mg/day up to 40 mg/day, which constitutes a very large interval.
+Furthermore, the prescription typically goes along in a trial-and-error fashion, meaning that the physician prescribes an initial dosage and evaluates whether this dosage normalizes the hormone concentrations and reduces the symptoms.
 If this is not the case, the physician adapts the dosage (possibly several times).
-On the one hand, if the prescribed dosage is too low, the patient continuously suffers from hyperthyroid symptoms.
-On the other hand, if the prescribed dosage is inappropriately high, the patient suffers from symptoms of hypothyroidism and unnecessary side effects.
+On the one hand, if the prescribed dosage is too low, the patient might continuously suffer from hyperthyroid symptoms.
+On the other hand, if the prescribed dosage is inappropriately high, the patient might suffer from symptoms of hypothyroidism and unnecessary side effects.